Sunkoshi Gurkha Security

 Reactive Security: Responding After the Fact

 For example, a camera may capture footage of a theft, but by the time the footage is reviewed, the loss has already occurred.
-An alarm may deter intruders, but if overridden or ignored, the damage is still done.
+An alarm may deter intruders, but if it’s overridden or ignored, the damage is still done.

 Proactive Security: Prevention First